mui/toolpad/docs/data/toolpad/deployment.md

 npm start
 ```

-This command will create an optimized production build for the Toolpad app and will output what files it has generated and how large each file is:
+This command will create an optimized production build for the Toolpad app and will output the generated files:

 ```sh
 npm run build
 ```

-Once the build has been made.
-You can deploy it to any service of your choice!
+Once the build has been made, you can deploy it to any service of your choice!

 ## Overriding page display mode